 Folates encompass all the different forms of vitamin B9 (the ninth of the B-vitamins discovered).
 These include folic acid (used in food fortification and most supplements), folinic acid (also called calcium folinate) and L-5'-methyltetrahydrofolate.
 Folates got their name from the Latin word for leaf (folium), because leafy green vegetables (e.g., lettuce, spinach) are one of the better food sources.
 Beans, lentils, nuts, and seeds are also good sources.
 Folates are critical for the production and maintenance of new cells, playing a key role in DNA expression and repair.
 Folates are a central player in a process called methylation or methyl donation.
 This process has widespread interactions with metabolic function.
 As an example, methylation is one of the main ways the expression of genes is changed to match our genes to diet, lifestyle and environment.*

 Folates follow a threshold dosing pattern (see Neurohacker Dosing Principles) where most of the functional benefits occur at amounts close to the advised intake (400 µg DFE* for non-pregnant adults).
 In general, the folic acid form used in food fortification and many supplements has high bioavailability (absorption is excellent).
-But it’s fully converted to metabolically active folates in the digestive tract and liver only when given at low-to-moderate doses (< 260 µg DFE*).
-Some folic acid might not be activated at higher doses (it goes into the blood as unmetabolized folic acid).[1, 2] It’s thought that unmetabolized folic acid in the blood, but not biologically active folates, might not be ideal for health.[3–5] Since the folic acid form is used to fortify many foods, an average person will be getting some exposure to folic acid in the diet.
-To ensure that our products do not contribute to unmetabolized folic acid in the blood, we opted to not use the folic acid form.
-Instead, the folate stack uses the biologically active forms (calcium folinate and L-5'-methyltetrahydrofolate) to increase DFE amount given.
-These active forms of folate also have the advantage of being better used by persons that have some gene variants affecting folate metabolism.
+But it’s fully converted to metabolically active folates in the digestive tract and liver only when given at low-to-moderate amounts (< 260 µg DFE‡).
+Some folic acid might not be activated at higher amounts (it goes into the blood as unmetabolized folic acid) [1,2].
+It’s thought that unmetabolized folic acid in the blood, but not biologically active folates, might not be ideal for health [3–5].
+Because of this, we opt to use a low amount of folic acid (50 µg DFE‡) to be safely below the threshold where the body would be unable to metabolize folic acid into folates, and augment the folate stack with the more metabolically active forms (calcium folinate and L-5'-methyltetrahydrofolate) to increase DFE amount given.
+These other forms of folate also have the advantage of being better used by persons that have some gene variants affecting folate metabolism.
 Put another way, the goal is to increase folates, but not folic acid, that reach the blood and tissues.
-Calcium folinate and L-5'-methyltetrahydrofolate accomplish this goal without the risk of increasing unmetabolized folic acid.
+A low-to-moderate serving of folic acid plus additional folates as calcium folinate and L-5'-methyltetrahydrofolate accomplishes this goal.

 P. Kelly, J. McPartlin, M. Goggins, D. G. Weir, J. M. Scott, Am.
 J. Clin.
 Nutr.
 65, 1790–1795 (1997).